itis2010me/Ramsey_Research/README.md

 Speed improvement for example of instance with `n=1500` is from 25mins(Maple) -> 5mins(C++) -> 1min(python).

+Added symmetry breaking clauses according to M.Heule's encoding.

+- Symmetry breaking currently only works with linear equation with 3 variables only!
+- Performance increase is not apparent when coloring smaller instances of the integers.

 Next step, during the generation, generating all the possible solution for a linear equation with SCIP takes a significant amount of time.
 We are looking for linear algebra theorems to improve this part.
 Details coming soon...

 # Note